modswift/http/README.md

 ### Swift Package Manager build

 For some weird reason building using SPM fails badly.
-Hm.
+Hm, will check that later.
+Should be:
 ```shell
 cd Samples/mods_httpapi
 swift apache build
 swift apache serve
 ```